 If you’re searching for a green tea to provide a natural boost through your day, look no further than Yogi Green Tea Super Antioxidant as a green tea blend that contains both antioxidants and are free from artificial sweeteners.

-The human body’s ability to produce and oxidize ketones evolved as a survival mechanism.
+The human body’s ability to produce and oxidize evolved as a survival mechanism.
 When our great-great-great-great grandfathers and grandmothers were on the hunt between large meals, they needed a way to use stored body fat for energy.
-But the brain—our biggest competitive advantage over our prey— can’t use fat for energy.
+But the brain—our biggest competitive advantage over our prey—can’t use fat for energy.

-Normally the brain relies on carbohydrates for energy, but without, the body began using fat as fuel which led to the production of ketones in the liver.12 Ketones cross the blood-brain barrier, so they’re both a body and brain fuel, providing an alternate source of energy to the traditional carbs, fats and proteins.
+Normally the brain relies on carbohydrates for energy, but without them, the body began using fat as fuel.
+This led to the production of ketones in the liver.

 That’s why you hear about the anecdotal feelings of mental clarity from those on the keto diet.

-Evidence from animal studies have shown the keto diet can increase the creation of new mitochondria through a process known as mitochondrial biogenesis.
-Mitochondria is the powerhouse of the cell, where fuel converts into bodily energy.
-More mitochondria means more efficient energy production.13
+Evidence from animal studies has shown the can increase the creation of new mitochondria through a process known as mitochondrial biogenesis.
+Mitochondria are the powerhouses of the cell, where fuel converts into bodily energy.
+More mitochondria mean more efficient energy production.

-Ketones are also a cleaner-burning energy compared to carbs; they result in fewer free radicals when processed, compared to glucose.14
+Ketones are also a cleaner-burning energy compared to carbs; they result in fewer free radicals when processed, compared to glucose.

 Total energy expenditure may also be increased from ketosis.

-Going into ketosis can vary from person to person, but it can be achieved in two ways.
-The first is endogenously, which means ketones are produced within the body via diet or fasting.
-The second is exogenously, which can be achieved by consuming a ketone drink such as HVMN Ketone Ester.
+Going into ketosis can vary from person to person, but there are two types of ketones that can help us achieve this state.
+The first is endogenous, which refers to ketones that are produced within the body via diet or fasting.
+The second is exogenous, which are achieved by consuming a ketone drink such as .

-HVMN Ketone Ester can enhance your physical and cognitive performance while supporting your fasting and dietary goals.
-Studies on ketone esters have shown an improvement in endurance performance, but more recently, we’re also seeing results from studies that assess its cognitive ability.17
+Exogenous ketones can enhance your physical and cognitive performance while supporting your fasting and dietary goals.
+Studies on exogenous ketones have shown an improvement in endurance performance, but more recently, we’re also seeing results from studies that assess its cognitive ability.

 One study tested male athletes on cognitive multitasking both before and after exercise.
-Those using a carbohydrate-electrolyte solution had more incorrect answers after physical exercise; those using ketone ester had the same amount of incorrect answers, both before and after exercise.
-This suggests ketone esters prevent cognitive decline normally seen after exercise.18
+Those using a carbohydrate-electrolyte solution had more incorrect answers after physical exercise; those using exogenous ketones had the same amount of incorrect answers, both before and after exercise.
+This suggests exogenous ketones prevent cognitive decline normally seen after exercise.